LycanII/LzScripts/README.md

 ## An Sql Script Generator for Azure Data Studio

 Here's a simple script generator for lazy devs like moi 😊.
 It generates Insert queries from a select query.
-The idea here is to allow insert scripts to be generated quickly from a select query.

 ### How to Use
 In the editor, simply select, right-click on the SQL script and click on the `Generate Insert from Result` context menu, Select `To Clipboard` or `To New Tab` to generate query to the clipboard or a new tab respectively.